-Another misconception is that a public servant may receive gifts from friends even if they fall into one of the categories of prohibited sources listed above or that gifts for special occasions are allowed.
-Such is not the case.
+Another misconception is that a public servant may receive gifts from friends even if they fall into one of the cate-

 A school food service supervisor has a neighbor who sells food products to her school.
 The supervisor receives a wedding gift from the neighbor.
 May she accept the gift?